 10. Handlebar Bags

 We provide handlebar bags for all of our guests on tour.
 Some customers choose not to use them, which is not a problem.
 But while cycling on our Sri Lanka by Bike tour, we see a lot of wildlife.
-Being “wild” the animals do not usually hang around posing for long, especially when they catch an eyeful of brightly colored lycra!
-So having your camera nearby is the only way of capturing those magical, fleeting moments… and prove that you really did see that Leopard!
+Being “wild” the animals do not usually hang around posing for long, especially when they catch an eyeful of brightly colored cyclists!
+So having your camera or phone up-front helps your chances of capturing those magical, fleeting moments… and proves that you really did see that Purple-faced Langur swinging through the trees!

 Grasshopper: Nishan (Guide & Naturalist, Sri Lanka) | Favourite Tour: Sri Lanka by Bike